 - Where can I get more information?

-What should I discuss with my healthcare provider before using dienogest and estradiol (Natazia)?
+What should I discuss with my healthcare provider before taking dienogest and estradiol (Natazia)?

 - liver disease or liver cancer;